joycekoshy34/db_ai/README.md

 ## Notes

-- Each run drops and recreates `logistics_db`, so it's non-destructive to anything outside that database
+- Each run drops and recreates `logistics_db`, so it's non-destructive to anything outside that database.
 - FK checks are disabled during load and re-enabled on commit.
-If a statement still fails, it's logged to `builder.log` and skipped
+If a statement still fails, it's logged to `builder.log` and skipped.
-- `builder.log` is written alongside the script and has every table name, row count, and failed statement for debugging
+- `builder.log` is written alongside the script and has every table name, row count, and failed statement for debugging.